Quicken Windows Help

 Step 5: Choose your order history preferences

-• Past and future orders retrieves the last three months of orders by default and continues pulling orders going forward.
+• Past and future orders retrieves the last three months of orders by default and continues retrieving orders going forward.

 • Future orders only retrieves and categorizes only orders placed after setup.

-2. Click Connect Amazon.
+2. Select Connect Amazon.
 The extension retrieves your orders and displays a confirmation.

-Note: These preferences are set during initial setup only and cannot be changed afterward.
+Note: You set these preferences during initial setup only.
+You cannot change them afterward.

 Automatic order retrieval